Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Matches in other surnames are usually mere coincidence, so please ignore them — I'll let you know when you shouldn't!

-For 12 markers: 9 or less is a non-relative; 10-12, please see this Chart compiled by FTDNA.
+For 12 markers: 9 or less is a non-relative; for 10-12 markers, please see this table compiled by FTDNA.

 For any test: 0 matching markers, please contact NASA.